29next/developer-docs/docs/apps/guides/building-your-first-app.md

 2. Run `nak setup` and follow the prompts to configure your local app directory to push your app code to 29 Next.
 The prompts will ask for three items:
    - **App Client ID** - Your App **Client ID** you just created.
    - **accounts.29next.com Email** - Your user email for accounts.29next.com
-   - **accounts.29next.com Password** -
+   - **accounts.29next.com Password** - Your password used for accounts.29next.com

 ### Add App Files

-1. Add this to a new file in your app directory called `manifest.json`.
+1. Add the json below to a new file in your app directory called `manifest.json`.

 ```json title="Example manifest.json"
 {